It’s still possible to find cheap properties in Ontario. You may just have to dig a bit deeper.

 Could You Rezone or Rebuild?

 Before you buy, pick up a copy of the OCP (official community plan) and zoning regulations from your local city hall.
 It pays to know what’s planned long-term before you move in next to a future new expressway or big box development.

-Rebuilding or renovating properties requires licences and permit fees.
+Rebuilding or renovating cheap properties in Ontario requires licences and permit fees.
 Costs vary — ask the building permit development branch at city hall.
 Historic areas are notorious for restrictive permitting requirements.
 And rezoning applications?
 They can take months or even years to get approved, if your city council is so inclined.

 Is Your Home Worthy?

 Now that you’ve decided to move in, ask if the homes you want to buy are worth mortgaging.
 Your banker or credit union will want to confirm that brick walk-up or 100-year-old Victorian has enough remaining economic life (REL) left in it to finance.
 A